ansible-collections/community.aws/docs/community.aws.aws_waf_web_acl_module.rst

 Synopsis
 --------
+- Module for WAF classic, for WAF v2 use the *wafv2_** modules.
-- Read the AWS documentation for WAF https://aws.amazon.com/documentation/waf/.
+- Read the AWS documentation for WAF https://docs.aws.amazon.com/waf/latest/developerguide/classic-waf-chapter.html.